Long-Range Optical Wireless Information and Power Transfer: Numerical Analysis

-\emph{4) Data receiving:} The proposed system can effectively enhance the transmission performance, which will also benefit the data receiving.We take optical-to-electrical conversion responsivity of APD $\gamma$ = 0.6 A/W \cite{47}, the bandwidth of the noise $B_x$ = 811.7 MHz \cite{48}, the electron charge $q$ = $1.6 \times 10^-6$, the background current $I_{bg}$ = 5100$\mu A$ \cite{49}, the boltzmann contant $K$ = $1.38 \times 10^{-23}$, the background temperature T = 300 K, and load resistor $R_L$ = $10K\Omega$ \cite{46}.
-We set the input power $P_{in}$ = 200 W as a reference point, and take split ratio $\mu$ = 0.01, 0.1, 0.5, 0.9 and 0.99.
-According to these boundary parameters, \eqref{Plaser2}, and \eqref{d1}-\eqref{d5}, the relationship between the spectral efficiency $\widetilde{C}$ and transmission distance $d$ with different split ratio $\mu$ can be obtained in Fig.~\ref{data2}.
-As is shown, when the $\mu$ is fixed, the curves present a trend of smooth changes firstly and then decreases sharply.
-The spectral efficiency can maintain a certain value in a large range of distance, which proves the system’s stability.
-What's more, when the value of $\mu$ decreases, the spectral efficiency increases, and curves move up overall.
-In numerical level, when the $P_{in}$ = 200 W, the spectral efficiency changes from 12.5 - 14.8 $bit/s/Hz$ with different value of $\mu$.
-To further explore the impact of input power on spectral efficiency, we set the split $\mu$ = 0.9 as a reference point, and take input power $P_{in}$ = 200, 225 and 250 W. After the parameters substitution and formula calculation, the relationship between the spectral efficiency $\widetilde{C}$ and transmission distance $d$ with different input power $P_{in}$ can be obtained in Fig.~\ref{data3}.
-As can be seen, with the increase of the $P_{in}$, the BCRB system can have a large value of spectral efficiency $\widetilde{C}$ and a longer range of the transmission distance, which proves that high input power benefits the improvement of the transmission range and the spectral efficiency.
+\emph{4) Data receiving:} Firstly, we take optical-to-electrical conversion responsivity of APD $\gamma$ = 0.6 A/W \cite{47}, the bandwidth of the noise $B_x$ = 811.7 MHz \cite{48}, the electron charge $q$ = $1.6 \times 10^{-19}$ C, the background current $I_{bg}$ = 5100 $\mu A$ \cite{49}, the Boltzmann constant $K$ = $1.38 \times 10^{-23}$ J/K, the background temperature $T$ = 300 K, and load resistor $R_L$ = 10 K$\Omega$ \cite{46}.
+Then, we set the input power $P_\mathrm{in}$ = 80 W as reference point.
+Finally, applying these parameters into \eqref{d1}-\eqref{d3}, the relationship between the spectral efficiency $\widetilde{C}$, SNR, and beam split ratio $\mu$ can be described in Fig.~\ref{data4}.
+As is shown, the spectral efficiency of the proposed system can be 20 bit/s/Hz, and the SNR is greater than 100 dB, which shows a remarkable data transfer capability.
+With the $\mu$ increasing, both the spectral efficiency and SNR show a slow downward trend before the $\mu$ is close to 0.
+It proves that the APD has a great sensitivity for data receiving, and small values of $1-\mu$ can be taken.
+Moreover, we also put the relationship of the SNR and spectral efficiency.
+As in Fig.~\ref{data4} subgraph, the SNR and spectral efficiency present a liner relationship.
+A great spectral efficiency needs the SNR to take a high value.

-In general, the calculation results above show that the BCRB has the capability to supply stable high power output and data receiving over long distances.
+To explore the impact of input power on spectral efficiency and SNR, we set the split $\mu$ = 0.95 and 0 as reference points, and take input power $P_\mathrm{in}$ 0 to 140W.
+After the parameters substitution and formula calculation, the relationship curves of input power, spectral efficiency and SNR can be obtained in Fig.~\ref{data2}.
+As is presented, with $P_\mathrm{in}$ increasing, curves of the spectral efficiency and SNR will rise slowly.
+When $\mu$ equals to 0 (all beam is assigned to APD), both the spectral efficiency and SNR enhance.
+Numerically, the spectral efficiency increases near 2 bit/s/Hz, while the SNR promotes 10 dB.
+These results prove that high input signal power benefits the data transfer.
+However, the amount of increase that can be made is restricted.
+In practice, $\mu = 0.95$ can achieve 18 bit/s/Hz spectral efficiency and 120 dB SNR, which makes the system has the capability to supply high quality data transfer and high power output.